 Windward vs. Leeward: A Quick Guide for Sailors

 The ability to understand how sails work will undoubtedly add up to your most valuable skills.
-Actually, sailing may appear simple if you have a good understanding of sailing theory.
+Sailing a boat is relatively easy if you have a good understanding of sailing theory.
 As you learn new concepts as a sailor, you’ll be able to sail quicker and more safely in any situation.
-In this article, you’ll understand the difference between Windward vs Leeward, what Sail Shape is, what Push and Lift means, and what The Keel is.
-Stay tuned!
+In this article, you’ll understand the difference between windward and leeward, what a sail shape is, what push and lift mean, and what the keel is.
+Read on to learn more.

 First and foremost, you should know the difference between the terms windward and leeward, as in “you’re windward if you’re on the leeward side of the boat.”

-A windward islands is closer to the wind on a sailing boat, while a leeward islands is further away from the wind.
+A windward island is closer to the wind on a sailing boat, while a leeward island is further away from the wind.
 Let’s use the example of a boat to clarify: Windward is the side the wind hits first, while “to leeward” is the opposite side.

 Sailboats experience constant wind shifts across, not from behind or ahead.
 Therefore, these terms will most likely come up often.

 Sailing science begins with the sail’s rounded, triangular shape.
 The sail’s frontmost edge links with the mast, while the bottom edge travels horizontally along the boom.
 A very slight curve has been applied to the sail, which allows it to billow ever so slightly.